AdnanHossain-design/NewsRecommend/README.md

 Get your API key from News API, and replace the placeholder key in MainActivity:

-val apiKey = "YOUR_API_KEY_HERE"

 Build and run the project on an Android device or emulator.

 ## Usage

 Launch the app on your device.

-View a greeting message on the home screen.

-Articles will automatically fetch for the "technology" category.
+Articles will automatically fetch from the default hardcoded category (e.g., "sports").

-If successful, a toast will notify you of the fetched articles.
+View the list of 8 article titles.

+Click on a title to open the article in your default browser.

+## Planned Updates

+-Python Machine Learning Integration:
+ Build a Python-based recommendation model to analyze user preferences.
+ Recommend articles based on region, age, and gender.
+ Dynamically adjust recommendations as users read more articles.

+-Dynamic Categories:
+ Transition from hardcoded categories to dynamic category selection in the app.